 - Government-issued ID (e.g., driver’s license, health card, or permanent resident card)

-- Submit by July 31, 2025: Mail or drop off your application to a Service Canada office.
-Processing takes 4–6 weeks, so you’ll get a confirmation letter or email by mid-August if approved.
+- Submit by October 31, 2025: Mail or drop off your application to a Service Canada office.
+Processing takes 4–6 weeks, so you’ll get a confirmation letter or email by mid-November if approved.

 - Set Up Direct Deposit: Include your banking details in the application for faster payment, or update them later through your My Service Canada Account.